Together, We're Better with illustration of diverse ethnic hands in a circle

 Creating a community of welcome, support, and belonging for newcomer students and families requires a holistic approach that considers the strengths and expertise of all stakeholders including: refugee families and students, teachers, administrators, scholars, community organization experts and staff, resettlement agencies, and state staff.

-Join us in our 2025 Pennsylvania Refugee Education Program Learning series to deepen your understanding of best practices in serving newcomer youth and families in your schools and communities.
+Join us in our Pennsylvania Refugee Education Program Learning series—Together We’re Better, to deepen your understanding of best practices in serving newcomer youth and families in your schools and communities.

 There is no cost to attend.
 Act 48 credit available.